How to Find the Right Therapist in San Mateo, CA | Dr. Peter Gleiberman (PSY33347) Licensed Psychologist

 How to Find the Right Therapist: Tips for a More Efficient Search

 Searching for a therapist can be a frustrating experience.
 It’s a question I frequently hear from potential clients during initial calls, and even from friends who are navigating their own process.
-Since this topic comes up so often, I decided to expand on an earlier post on how to find a therapist, based on the specific feedback I’ve been hearing.

 Why Psychology Today Is a Great Resource